uvzz/IERat/README.md

-ls - list folders and files in the agent's current directory mv <source> <destination> - move a file or a folder, change a file's name cp <source> <destination> - copy a file or a folder del <destination> - delete a file or a folder upload <location on server> - upload a file to the agent's current directory download <location on agent> - download a file to to the loot folder exec <file to run> - execute a file
+ls - list folders and files in the agent's current directory mv <source> <destination> - move a file or a folder, change a file's name cp <source> <destination> - copy a file or a folder rm <destination> - delete a file or a folder upload <location on server> - upload a file to the agent's current directory download <location on agent> - download a file to to the loot folder exec <file to run> - execute a file